sujanagrg/chatbot/README.md

 Customizing the Chatbot:
 You can customize the chatbot's responses by modifying the agent's intents and responses in Dialogflow.
 You can also customize the chatbot's appearance by modifying the UI in your Flutter app.

+I welcome constructive criticism for this project.
+So please don't hesitate to share your feedback with me.
+Thank you!